 Tiny silver batteries are the unsung heroes behind the hearing aids that you buy and change.
-Without these batteries, any technology inside the hearing aid cannot run.
-If the batteries of your hearing aid get damaged then hearing machine becomes nothing but expensive earplugs.
+Without these batteries, any hearing aid technology cannot run.
+If the batteries of your hearing devices get damaged then they becomes nothing but expensive earplugs.
 Unsung heroes, hearing aid batteries are sometimes really unexciting.
 Every year new features are an add-on to the hearing device.

 New Generation Rechargeable Hearing aids